Pennsylvania Route 414: Route description

 PA 414 enters Morris Township in Tioga County and continues northeast through more forests, crossing the Pine Creek and Pine Creek Rail Trail for the final time and passing through Blackwell.
 The road winds northeast through forested areas to the south of Babb Creek, running through Doane.
 Farther northeast, the route heads away from the Tioga State Forest and comes to an intersection with PA 287 in Hoytville.
 At this point, PA 414 forms a concurrency with PA 287, heading through wooded areas of homes.
 In Morris, PA 287 splits to the northwest and PA 414 continues east into more dense forests.
 The road continues through wooded areas with some fields and sparse residences, crossing into Liberty Township.
-The route runs through a mix of farmland and woodland with homes, heading to the east-southeast.
-PA 414 heads southeast and comes to an interchange with I-99/US 15 before continuing into the borough of Liberty, where it becomes High Street and heads east into residential areas.
+The route runs through a mix of farmland and woodland with homes, heading to the east-southeast, passing through the unmarked hamlet of Hartfield.
+PA 414 then heads southeast and comes to an interchange with I-99/US 15 before continuing into the borough of Liberty, where it becomes High Street and heads east into residential areas.
 The route turns north onto Water Street and passes through rural areas with a few homes.
 PA 414 turns to the northeast on an unnamed road and crosses back into Liberty Township, continuing into open agricultural areas with some woods and residences.
 The road curves east before turning northeast again, heading through more rural areas.
 Farther northeast, the route passes through Eastpoint and enters Union Township.
 PA 414 runs through farmland and woodland with some homes, making a couple curves before coming to the community of Ogdensburg.
 The route heads east through open farmland with some woods and residences, passing through Union Center prior to turning to the north.
 PA 414 heads through more rural areas, turning east at Gleason.
 The road continues through a mix of farm fields and woods with a few homes.